-This guidance is designed to assist with the interpretation of the Student Support Regulations (referred to hereafter as "the Regulations") as they stand at the time of publication.
+This guidance is designed to assist with the interpretation of the Student Support Regulations as they stand at the time of publication.
 It does not cover every aspect of student support, nor does it constitute legal advice or a definitive statement of the law.
-Whilst every endeavour has been made to ensure the information contained is correct at the time of publication, no liability is accepted with regards to the contents and the Regulations remain the legal basis of the student support arrangements for the academic year (AY) 24/25.
+Whilst every endeavour has been made to ensure the information contained is correct at the time of publication, no liability is accepted with regards to the contents and the Regulations remain the legal basis of the student support arrangements for the academic year (AY) 23/24.
 In the event of anomalies between this guidance and the Regulations, the Regulations prevail.
 Please note that the Regulations are subject to amendment.